$48.5

 • Loss of enjoyment of life.

-If the disregard for safety was particularly egregious, a court can also award punitive damages in addition to the damages above.
+If the disregard for safety was particularly egregious, a court could also award punitive damages in addition to the damages above.
 This financial compensation is meant to punish the trucking company or truck manufacturer for their irresponsible conduct and to have a chilling effect on other companies that might be tempted to put profits over consumer safety.

 You’re in Good Hands with Stephenson Rife